-A current clinical evaluation (within 60 days) is required before advanced imaging can be considered.
-The clinical evaluation must include a history relevant to the current complaint and physical examination, and may include appropriate laboratory studies, and non-advanced imaging modalities such as plain x-ray or ultrasound.
+A relevant clinical evaluation is required before advanced imaging can be considered.
+The clinical evaluation must include a history relevant to the current complaint and physical examination, and may include appropriate laboratory studies, and nonadvanced imaging modalities such as plain x-ray or ultrasound.
 Other meaningful contact (telephone call, electronic mail or messaging) by an established individual can substitute for a face-to-face clinical evaluation.